csirmaz/nekojs/README.md

 The original goal of this recreation was to test the capabilities of Claude Code (Sonnet 4.5) and to see how well it could recreate the original Neko98 behavior with just the original source code and a few prompts.
 I would have called this **NEKOMANCING** (ba-dum-tss!).

-However, some manual improvements were needed.
+While it worked to some extent, some substantial manual improvements were needed to make it actually good.
 Read more about the creation process [below](#how-this-project-was-made).

 The original source code (in the `nkosrc4/` folder) was downloaded from [web.archive.org](https://web.archive.org/web/20050330224958fw_/http://www.angelfire.com/ct/neko/download.html).